Business and Requirement Analysis

 Different ways we offer business analysis

 Our approach is flexible and pragmatic.
-For ArchOver we allocated a full-time business analyst to this peer-to-peer lending start-up to analyse and specify a range of complex requirements.
-For the European Association of Cardio-Thoracic Surgery (EACTS), a scientific and professional association, our analysts defined detailed functional requirements and specifications for their membership, conference and training software.
+For the European Association for Cardio-Thoracic Surgery (EACTS), a scientific and professional association, our analysts defined detailed functional requirements and specifications for their membership, conference and training software.
 For a company that inspects elevators, we spent a few days on-site going through their old Access system and documented the same, and we conducted several workshops online.
 We prepared a requirement document, which was subsequently converted into user stories.
 After that, we developed the software using agile methodology, and the client checked the software as it was produced.

 The Strategic Value of Business Analysis